wipfli/ballometer.io/README.md

 ]
 ```

 The  `api-auth.yml` ansible playbook creates `users.json` on the ballometer server from within a GitHub actions workflow.
-Store the target content of `users.json` in the `USERS_JSON` GitHub secret.
+Store the target content of `users.json` in the `USERS_JSON` GitHub secret and store the JWT secret in the `JWT_SECRET` GitHub secret.

 ## zsh